arlowatts/torys-map/worldbuilding/adventures/tuvdaks-gift.md

 The first chapter concludes in the throne room of **Babanak the Great**, where he instructs the characters to seek and retrieve the crown.
 He also mentions that Paparnad is nowhere to be found - a hint of his guilt.

 The second chapter sends the characters on their way to find the crown.
-They will likely wish to search the **Great Hall** first, where the crown was sent tumbling into a crowd of thousands.
+They will likely wish to search **Bekebel Great Hall** first, where the crown was sent tumbling into a crowd of thousands.
 There they may find a scrap of fabric - a torn piece of Satasha's Cloak of Invisibility.
 Knowing that Cloaks of Invisibility are virtually unheard of on Oro-oro-ponoro-poron, the characters should begin to suspect that whoever orchestrated this plot must have significant resources at their disposal and strong connections in high places.

 In their explorations of the citadel's underground, the characters may encounter **Satasha the Runed** on her way to see Babanak.
 Magically disguised as Paparnad, her goal is to provide him with an alibi.
 Satasha's lies and misdirection may lead the characters on a wild goose chase before they discover her deception.
 Alternatively, with the right incentives, she could become a useful ally.